Dronworks/AWS-learning/Concepts.md

 Simple Storage Service - Storage service (like dropbox)
 - It is slower than both EBS and EFS.
 - NO NEED for A SERVER to access files.
-- Public urls to files, independant to the server.
+- Public urls to files, independent to the server.
 - Names of the bucket should be unique, hence add some random numbers at the end of your name on creation.
 - Default creation is like dropbox without internet access **but** with access from your app.
 - BEST PRACTICE - use different buckets for public access and for sensitive data.